Maximizing Your Leadership Potential

 - Leader assessment: Interpersonal needs

-- Integration: One-on-one session with a coach
+- Integration: One-on-one session with a certified coach

-- Key leadership challenge strategy
+- Key leadership challenge plan

 - Individual goal development and action plans

-Phase Three: Application
+Phase 3: Application

 The National Leadership Institute conducts this program under license from the Center for Creative Leadership.